 I’ve tried all three styles of seasoning with frozen burger patties, and at the end of the day, I’m not completely sure it matters that much.
 The patties that were lightly oiled had a bit of an oily taste, and my wife especially wasn’t a fan of that.
 The other two styles of seasoning were almost indistinguishable.

 If you want to try oiling your burgers to help the seasonings stick, it’s relatively simple but time-consuming.
-After you’ve separated your burgers, lightly cover each side of each patty with your preferred oil (I used vegetable oil because it’s inexpensive) then seasoning with salt and black pepper.
+After you’ve separated your burgers, lightly cover each side of each patty with your preferred oil (I used vegetable oil because it’s inexpensive) then season with salt (I prefer a bigger salt like kosher salt or Himalayan) and black pepper.
+If you’re really looking to add more flavor, you can experiment with garlic powder or onion powder.

 At the end of the day, you’re going to cover these frozen burgers, especially the cheap ones, with all sorts of condiments and toppings.
 You can try out all three options and figure out what tastes best to you and your family.
 Or just do what we did and toss some cheese, onions, lettuce, ketchup, and a homemade garlic sauce on the burger.